Why study this course

 Recognising how competitive the job market is for graduates, the programme has been specifically designed to provide you with the key employability skills to help kickstart your career and make your mark in your chosen field.

-We offer an RTPI-accredited version of this programme which you can transfer onto following enrolment and subject to module selection.
+We offer a version of this programme which is partially accredited by the RTPI, which you can transfer onto following enrolment and subject to module selection.
 For information on the module structure of the accredited pathway please visit the Human Geography and Planning with a Professional Placement Year listing – you would follow these modules but without the year in professional practice.

 - The opportunity to study in a School ranked in the top 100 globally for Geography (QS World University Rankings by Subject 2019) and 7th in the UK for Town and Country Planning and Landscape (The Times and Sunday Times University League Table 2020).